cybex-gmbh/transmorpher/README.md

 the [documentation page](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html).

 Additionally, if you are also using image transformation, you will have to set up a rule (behavior in CloudFront) which is used to differentiate between video and image requests.
-In CloudFront, you should set up a behavior which points requests starting with "/video/*" to your storage origin, whereas the default rule should point to your media server origin.
+In CloudFront, you should set up a behavior which points requests starting with "/videos/*" to your storage origin, whereas the default rule should point to your media server origin.

 ### Local Setup

-#### Disks

 If you want to store your files locally, you can specify the following disks in your environment file: